hanazuki/octodns-powerdns/README.md

       port: 8081
       # The api key that grans access (required, example is using an env var)
       api_key: env/POWERDNS_API_KEY
+      # Whether to request sending notification to secondaries after changes (optional, default no)
+      notify: yes
 ```

 ### Support Information